 Note: There will be some giveaways later on that you can enter from anywhere in the world, but this one is only for those in Australia, sorry.

 Edited to add: Someone in the comments asked me if there was a catalogue online.
 Bit of an oversight that, sorry!
 The catalogue is at here (Note, this is the Australian one, if you are elsewhere in the world, you can find your local site here), and you can also order directly from me here, at my “online store“.
 I haven’t personalised it yet, but all the key information is there, as well as a link to the catalogue 🙂

 *You may well ask why they then sell anything else, and I did, but I have to admit, I do use some of their other cloths for the specific purpose they’re designed for.
 After all, you probably do want a cloth that is only used in the kitchen, while you have something else for the bathroom.
-You could just have two envirocloths, but their kitchen cloth – which is a little smaller, has wider “waffles” so it picks up the crumbs better, and is also cheaper – actually is a better choice for everyday kitchen use.
+You could just have two envirocloths, but their kitchen cloth – which is a little smaller, has wider “waffles” so it picks up the crumbs better and rinses more easily, and is also cheaper – actually is a better choice for everyday kitchen use.
 And the fruit and veg cloth actually does take the wax off waxed apples, which is awesome, and does an excellent job cleaning potatoes and carrots.
 And of course, the mop is awesome, though you *could* just spot clean the floor with an envirocloth if you wanted.
 I could go on, but I won’t.
 Told you I was a convert 🙂

 PS as always, this post is linked up with Essential Jess for IBOT (I Blog on Tuesdays).
 Because that’s when I blog!
 And this week, I’m also linking up with Kellie O’Brien’s awesome Aussie Giveaway Linkup, because – Giveaways!
 And this week also linking up with Flog Yo Blog Friday at With Some Grace.